(Status: 29 July 2021)

 point in time.

-If you cancel after the start of hall planning (stand allocation) and before receiving your stand confirmation, you will be charged the registration fee of EUR 480.00.
+In the event of cancellation before the stand confirmation, the registration fee of EUR 480 will be charged.
 If you cancel after receiving your stand confirmation, you will be charged 25% or more of the stand rental invoice.
 See the table below for details.

 Withdrawal from agreement